UPDATED: I-9 Compliance Flexibility Extended Through May 31, 2021

 Please note, this flexibility is only extended to employers and workplaces that are operating entirely remotely.
 The announcement states that if employees are still physically present at the work location, there are no exceptions to the in-person document verification requirements for the I-9.
 If new hires or existing employees are subject to COVID-19 quarantine restrictions or lockdown protocols, DHS will evaluate modifications to the process on a “case-by-case basis.”

 An alternative option for I-9 compliance is for employers to designate an authorized representative to act on their behalf for Section 2 completion and signature of the I-9.
 The employer still holds the same responsibilities and liabilities for the authorized representative, including violations with the form or verification process.

-DHS also noted that any employers who received Notice of Inspections (NOIs) in the month of March will receive a 60-day automatic extension from the effective date if they have not already responded.
-DHS may grant additional extensions at the end of the period if conditions are unchanged.
+DHS also noted that any employers who received Notice of Inspections (NOIs) in the month of March received a 60-day automatic extension from the effective date if they have not already responded.
+A second 30-day period was granted in June.
 Employers should monitor shifting conditions and look for additional updates from DHS regarding the extensions and other policy changes.

 Join us on Wednesdays for a live webinar at 12 PM ET on critical immigration updates